 In the Trastevere district, however, you can find attractive shops offering brands of emerging artists, as well as vintage fashion for men, women, and children.

 Near the Vatican, Via Candia, Via Ottaviano, and Via Cola di Rienzo represent another stop for those who want to take advantage of Made in Italy shopping.

 Moving from the historic center and arriving near the Cathedral of Rome, the Basilica of San Giovanni in Laterano, you can dive into the wildest purchases in the Coin store and in the hundreds of shops on Via Appia Nuova.

 Not far away is the popular Via Tuscolana, whose offer is varied and suitable for all ages and budgets.

 In the southern quadrant of the capital is Viale Marconi, with its numerous commercial activities.
-Not far away, in the modern EUR district, an area of fine museums and the Nuvola by Fuksas, is Viale Europa.
+Not far away, in the modern EUR district, an area of fine museums and the Cloud by Fuksas, is Viale Europa.
 Here, between an elegant purchase and another, you can relax by eating ice cream or drinking a steaming hot chocolate on the edge of the nearby lake.